frc8085/3DPshare/README.md

-# 3DPshare
+MOJO 8085 is happy to share these files for 3D Printing.

-files for 3D Printing
+We use a Markforged Onyx One (using Onyx) and a Makerbot Replicator (using ABS) for our parts.